hkbtotw/Openai-X-Milvus-Question-Answer-with-Custom-Knowledge/README.md

 3.Set up environment according to the requirement.txt  <br>
 4.Try running the maincode to see how the program work  <br>
  <br> <br>
-note: <br>
+# note: <br>
-1.Need to tune the code to obtain best performance, should you want to use it in production 2.Add read PDF document function 2023-04-21
+1.Need to tune the code to obtain best performance, should you want to use it in production <br>
+2.Add read PDF document function 2023-04-21  <br>
+3.from Experiment: Found that using different text splitter results in different prediction results  <br>
+  Best result obtains from using Recursivecharactertextsplitter for text reader and using Charactertextsplitter for pdf reader  <br>